LIO-GVM: an Accurate, Tightly-Coupled Lidar-Inertial Odometry with Gaussian Voxel Map: Experiment

-In Tab. \ref{table:timeAll}, we illustrate the average total time consumed per scan for all the sequences.
-The total time we evaluated includes all the procedures: data process, pose estimate, and map update.
-LIO-GVM and FAST-LIO2 perform map update every time a pose is estimated.
-But for LIO-SAM and DLO, they run map update in another thread with the pose estimation thread; thus we only evaluate their time consumed for state estimation.
-Even though the mapping procedure of LIO-GVM is faster than FAST-LIO2, FAST-LIO2 achieves the shortest total time for almost all the sequences, followed by DLO, the second best.
-One possible reason for this could be that LIO-GVM requires more geometric information from the input scan, leading to a higher-dimensional measurement matrix.
-However, as illustrated in Tab. \ref{table:ram}, the fast performance of FAST-LIO2 and DLO is at the cost of higher runtime RAM usage.
+In Fig. \ref{fig:avg_time}, we illustrate the average total time consumed per scan for all the sequences.
+The total time we evaluated includes all the procedures: data processing, pose estimation, and map update.
+Since LIO-SAM and DLO run map update in different thread with the pose estimation thread, we only evaluate their time consumed for state estimation.
+Notably, VoxelMap consumes an average of 141.3 ms per scan due to its demand for dense point cloud data.
+Even though the mapping procedure of LIO-GVM is faster than FAST-LIO2, FAST-LIO2 achieves the shortest total time for almost all the sequences.
+This is because LIO-GVM requires more geometric information from the input scan.
+For example, in \textbf{ntu\_*} sequences, FAST-LIO2 employs fewer feature points than LIO-GVM (4638 versus 5741).
+Consequently, LIO-GVM spends more time on pose estimation.
+However, as illustrated in Tab. \ref{fig:ram}, the fast performance of FAST-LIO2 and DLO comes with the trade-off of increased runtime RAM usage, while LIO-GVM can achieve comparable temporal efficiency with lower RAM usage.